Straumøya

-Straumøya is an island in the municipality of Bodø in Nordland county, Norway.
+Straumøya is an island in Bodø Municipality in Nordland county, Norway.
 The 29.7 km2 island is located on the south side of the Saltfjorden, just west of the Saltstraumen strait.
-The island is connected to the mainland by the Indre Sunnan Bridge and to the nearby Knaplundsøya island by the Saltstraumen Bridge, both bridges are a part of Norwegian County Road 17.
+The island is connected to the mainland by the Indre Sunnan Bridge and to the nearby island Knaplundsøya by the Saltstraumen Bridge, both bridges are a part of Norwegian County Road 17.
 In 2016, the island had 278 residents.

 The island has the Seinesodden Nature Reserve and the village of Seines with its associated surfing spot.